Who We Are

 Dr. Rachel Fish

-Dr. Rachel Fish is the co-founder of Boundless, a think-action tank partnering with community leaders to revitalize Israel education and take bold collective action to combat Jew hatred.
+Dr. Rachel Fish is the co-founder of Boundless Israel, a think-action tank partnering with community leaders to revitalize Israel education and take bold collective action to combat Jew hatred.
 Dr. Fish was the executive director of the Foundation to Combat anti-Semitism.
 She also served as senior advisor and resident scholar at the Paul E. Singer Foundation in New York City and executive director of the Schusterman Center for Israel Studies at Brandeis University.
 In her role at Brandeis, she trained the next generation of academics in the field of Israel Studies.

 “Configurations of Bi-nationalism: The Transformation of Bi-nationalism and Palestine/Israel 1920’s-Present,” on the history of bi-nationalism and alternative visions for constructing the State of Israel.
 Rachel has served on the faculty at Brandeis University, Harvard University, UMass Amherst, has written articles for several publications in the mainstream press and academic journals, and co-edited the book “Essential Israel: Essays for the 21st Century.”
 She is a frequent speaker in various Jewish community forums and beyond.